The Gunfighters (Doctor Who): Plot

-In the frontier town of Tombstone, Arizona, the troublesome Clanton brothers, Ike, Phineas and Billy, are in search of Doc Holliday to settle an old score over the death of another brother called Reuben.
+In Tombstone, Arizona, the Clanton brothers—Ike, Phineas and Billy—search for Doc Holliday to avenge the death of their brother Reuben.
 They meet their hired hand Seth Harper at the Last Chance Saloon.
-He knows what Holliday looks like and describes his coat and demeanour.
-This is overheard by bar singer Kate, who lets her paramour Holliday know he is in danger.
+This is overheard by bar singer Kate, who warns Holliday.

-The TARDIS arrives in a nearby stable, with the First Doctor in agony from toothache.
-He and his companions Steven and Dodo, dressed as cowboys, encounter local marshal Wyatt Earp, who offers them his protection and warns them to keep his counsel.
-The Doctor finds the dentist – Holliday himself – while Dodo and Steven book rooms at the hotel.
-There they are mocked by the Clantons, who suspect the Doctor they refer to is Holliday himself.
-Seth Harper is sent to the dentist's surgery and invites the Doctor, tooth removed, to the hotel in five minutes to meet his friends.
-Holliday is initially happy to let him be shot in his place, allowing the real Doc to disappear, but Kate intervenes to ensure the Doctor survives.
-This buys some time until Holliday relents and hides in an upstairs chamber of the hotel, firing his gun at appropriate moments to con the Clantons into thinking the Doctor is indeed Holliday.
-Soon afterward Wyatt Earp and Sheriff Bat Masterson arrive and break up the fracas, taking the Doctor into custody for his own protection.
+The TARDIS arrives in a stable, with the First Doctor in agony from a toothache.
+He and his travelling companions, Steven Taylor and Dodo Chaplet, encounter local marshal Wyatt Earp, who offers them protection.
+The Doctor finds the dentist, Holliday, while Dodo and Steven head to a hotel.
+They are mocked by the Clantons, who suspect the Doctor is Holliday.
+Seth invites the Doctor to the hotel.
+Holliday is initially happy to let him be shot in his place, but Kate intervenes to save the Doctor.
+Holliday hides upstairs at the hotel, firing his gun to con the Clantons into thinking the Doctor is indeed Holliday.

-Steven now becomes embroiled in a plot to smuggle the Doctor a gun to help free him from the jailhouse, but the Doctor refuses to be armed.
-Steven is then confronted by a rabble wound up by the Clantons, who are intent on lynching him as an associate of Holliday.
-Earp and Masterson defuse the situation and take Phin Clanton into custody to ensure the co-operation of his brothers.
-The Doctor and Steven are freed and told to leave town as soon as possible.

-Dodo has fallen in with Kate and Doc, who both plan to leave town and take her with them.
-When Seth Harper stumbles across their escape plans, Holliday kills him, and the trio depart.
-Harper's role as aide to the Clantons is soon replaced by a new arrival, Johnny Ringo, who shoots the barman Charlie.
-The Doctor and Steven return to the Last Chance Saloon in search of Dodo and encounter Ringo.

-Wyatt Earp's brothers Warren and Virgil arrive at Tombstone to help him enforce the law.
-The Doctor tells them that Ringo is in town.
-The other Clanton brothers visit the jail to free Phin and kill Warren Earp.
+Wyatt and Sheriff Bat Masterson arrive and take the Doctor into custody for his own protection.
+Steven is confronted by a rabble, who are intent on lynching him as an associate of Holliday.
+Wyatt and Masterson defuse the situation and take Phineas into custody.
+The Doctor and Steven are freed and told to leave town.
+Dodo falls in with Kate and Holliday, who both plan to leave town and take her with them.
+When Seth stumbles across their escape plans, Holliday kills him, and the trio depart.
+Seth is soon replaced by a new arrival, Johnny Ringo.
+The Doctor and Steven return to the saloon in search of Dodo and encounter Ringo.
+Wyatt's brothers Warren and Virgil arrive at Tombstone to help him enforce the law.
+The other Clanton brothers visit the jail to free Phineas and kill Warren.